kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 ```

 In reality the amount of ROP gadgets reduced are `78070` that is a unique ROP gadget reduction of `36,5%`.
-The automatic ROP chain generation fails on the early stages, because the quality of the ROP gadgets have gone down as well.
+The automatic ROP chain generation fails on the early stages, because there are no good GPR write gadgets.

 So why is there an increase in JOP gadgets when the `used-gpr` protection is added?
 The used-gpr kernel had `640402` JOP and SYS gadgets, while the skip kernel had `564070`, this is an increase in `13%`.